Super Mario Sunshine/Version Differences

 - In the Japanese version, if Mario has lost health and there is a cutscene, then when the HUD reappears, the sound of the life meter depleting is used even though no additional health was obviously lost.
 The international versions have the life meter reappearing in silence.

-- Normally, there's a unique music theme when a shine sprite appears, but in the Japanese version the music sometimes won't play when a shine sprite appears.
+- Normally, there's a short jingle when a Shine Sprite appears, but in the Japanese version the music sometimes won't play when a Shine Sprite appears and won't come back until you restart your console.
+This glitch can also cause longer load times and sometimes, collecting a Shine Sprite will crash the game.
 This was fixed in the international versions.

-- The timing for the sound (the same sound for when Mario gets thrown by a Pianta) for when Mario gets shot from the cannon to get to Pinna Park is different.
-In the Japanese version the sound is played when Mario goes inside the cannon (before Mario even gets shot from the cannon), but the international versions correctly have the sound played when Mario gets shot from the cannon.
+- The timing for the sound for when Mario gets shot from the cannon to get to Pinna Park (the same sound for when Mario gets thrown by a Pianta) is different.
+In the Japanese version, the sound is played when Mario goes inside the cannon (before Mario even gets shot from it), but the international versions correctly have the sound played when Mario gets shot from the cannon.

-An additional line removed from the international versions, Mario saying something like "It looks like a giant pool of paint" can be heard earlier in the same cutscene, in the shot right before the Toads' lines.
+An additional line removed from the international versions, with Mario saying something like "It looks like a giant pool of paint.", can be heard earlier in the same cutscene, in the shot right before the Toads' lines.

 In the international versions, the island is always referred to as "Isle Delfino" while the name is less consistent in the Japanese version, where it is referred to as Dolphic Island by the introductory video.

 As seen in the Japanese video above, the name "Dolphic Island" (a translation of ドルピックとう, the in-game Japanese name) is shown during the intro.
 The speaker (which uses the same English voice acting) still refers to it as "Isle Delfino", even when "Dolphic Island" is shown in the top-left corner.